vue-styleguidist/vue-styleguidist/.github/CONTRIBUTING.md

 yarn
 ```

+### Dependency architecture

+In this monorepo, `vue-cli-plugin-styleguidist` depends on `vue-styleguidist` which in turn depends on `vue-docgen-api`.
+So if you change something in vue-docgen-api, a new version of each module is going to be delivered.
+Whereas if you only change something only in the plugin, nonly the plugin will be delivered.

 ### Testing Tips

 If you run `yarn test`, yarn will run eslint linting, then test vue-styleguidist and vue-docgen-api then test the plugin.
 Finally it will format all your files using prettier.